tytydraco/yessleep/out/The_Heat_Suck_Hoedown_Throwdown.md

 “Danny, look out!”
 Beck shouted, trying to warn me, but it was too late.

 The loud bang of a gun going off sounded from behind me as I started to turn behind me.
 It wasn’t long after that a bullet pierced the back of my skull.
-I felt my brain go all fuzzy and my eyesight started to go dark as a sharp burning pain radiated from the back of my head.
+I felt liquid drip down my face as my brain got all fuzzy.
+My eyesight started to go dark as a sharp burning pain radiated from the back of my head.

 I had been shot.

+***

+I woke up on the musty floor of the motel room with a pounding headache.
+I rubbed the back of my head as I picked myself up off the floor.
+I had face planted on the ground.
+After wiping away the stray strands of drool off my face, I looked around to find an empty room.
+The vampire bodies were gone and so were Benny, Beck, and Jessica.
+God, my  head was buzzing.

+I quickly found the source, it was my cell phone.
+I’m guessing the incessant buzzing is what woke me up.
+A little bit dazed, I answered the phone, not bothering to check the caller I.D.

+“Tell me something Danny,” Benny’s hoarse voice rang out,” do you think I’m an idiot?”